How Digital is changing the workplace?

 Remember the early 90s, when mobile phones were not there?
 The only way to communicate with an out-of-office employee was via landline phone or personal message via a colleague.
 Today there is no distinction between professional and personal lives as we are always connected.

-In the age of Uber, Netflix and Airbnb disrupting traditional industries like Taxis, Video, and Travel; it is required for organizations that their internal work environment also has a digital disruption.
+In the age of Uber, Netflix, and Airbnb disrupting traditional industries like Taxis, Video, and Travel; it is required for organizations that their internal work environment also has a digital disruption.

 Improving customer service is the end goal of a digital workplace but the first step is to bolster the employee experience.
-Organizations are creating digital workplace by integrating e-mails, instant messaging, social media tools, and internal applications.
+Organizations are creating a digital workplace by integrating e-mails, instant messaging, social media tools, and internal applications.